Editor’s note: This blog was originally published in 2016 and was updated in Sept. 2021.

 1. Site Speed Optimization

-Site speed is, not surprisingly, one of the largest factors in conversion rate.
+Site speed is, not surprisingly, one of the largest factors in conversion rate optimization.
 With each second of load time your customers have to wait, the more likely they will be to bounce, even before they’ve ever seen your site!

 This will impact not only your conversion rate (if your analytics even gets to load in time to count the user), but your pay-per-click and organic traffic performance, as well.

 None of these changes should be rolled out during a busy period, so make sure you have enough time to implement (and test) any site speed optimizations before the code freeze.
-However, even the smallest gains in speed going into the holidays will be worth your resources, so do what you can — and save the biggest projects for after the upcoming shopping season.
+However, even the smallest gains in speed going into the holidays will be worth your resources, so do what you can to prepare for high traffic numbers — and save the biggest projects for after the upcoming shopping season.

 2. Site Inventory